gektec/FUGAKU/README.md

 ## Javadocs

-Comprehensive documentation for classes, interfaces, and methods is available.
-Generate Javadocs using:
+Our Javadoc is a comprehensive documentation for classes, interfaces, and methods.

-    ```bash
-    javadoc -d ../docs/javadoc -sourcepath . -subpackages com.yourpackage
-    ```
-   Replace `com.yourpackage` with the appropriate package name of your source files.

-### Documentation Standards

-The Javadocs include documentation for the following components:

 - **Classes**: Descriptions of purpose and functionality.
 - **Interfaces**: Details on functionality, parameters, and returns.